relector-tuxnix/meg4/docs/MEG-4_OS.md

 Pick a storage that your machine can boot from (USB stick probably, but could be an SDCard or an SSD too).
 Use `dd` or [USBImager](https://bztsrc.gitlab.io/usbimager/) to write the created disk image file to that storage, and boot.

 IMPORTANT NOTE: just copying the image file to the disk will not do.
-You MUST use a special tool that low-level writes the data in the image file to the disk, sector by sector.
+You MUST use a special tool that low-level writes the image file's data to the disk, sector by sector, bit by bit.